SayNode/FondueSwap/documentation/FrontEndGuide.md

   Does not mint any NFT.
 - _Receives_: receives an array with:
   - tokenId
-  - Amount of token X we want to add to the position =>mint
+  - Amount of token X we want to add to the position
   - Amount of token Y we want to add to the position
   - Min amount of token X we want to add to the position(we will just put 0 here)
   - Min amount of token Y we want to add to the position (we will just put 0 here)